-Along with Anuradhapura and Kandy, Polonnaruwa is one of the key points in Sri Lanka’s Cultural Triangle, an area which contains much of the impressive ruins of pre-modern Sinhalese kingdoms – mostly religious structures and monuments but also some secular buildings.
-A visit to Sri Lanka which focusses on more than sun and surf and wildlife preserves will take you to this area and introduce you to Sinhalese accomplishments of a millennium or two ago.
+Along with Anuradhapura and Kandy, Polonnaruwa is one of the key points in Sri Lanka’s Cultural Triangle, which contains much of the impressive ruins of pre-modern Sinhalese kingdoms – mostly religious structures and monuments but also some secular buildings.
+A visit to Sri Lanka which focuses on more than sun and surf and wildlife preserves will take you to this area and introduce you to the Sinhalese accomplishments of a millennium or two ago.

 Logistics: The Best Way To Visit The Site

 Using Dambulla as my base, I set off at 7 a.m. from my hotel on the outskirts of town and was at the entrance of “The World Heritage City of Polonnaruwa” by 9:00.
 Nearby was a bike rental stand where I picked out my ride for the day.
 My taxi driver would wait at the entrance while I cycled up and down the roads passing through the site.

 I spent about five hours on and off the bicycle and made it as far as Gal Vihara (#22 on the map below) before I decided to end the day.
 By eleven the heat and the burning sun had ended whatever allure bicycling around the site might hold.
 I never did get to the Lotus Pond and the sites to the north.
 Also, after leaving the archaeological zone I did not get to the attractions some 3 kilometers south of the entrance (See #1 and #2 on the map below) since I did not know about them.
 Bad preparation on my part…